phillord/tawny-owl/README.md

 versioning, continuous integration).
 The core ontology features are implemented directly using the [OWL API](http://owlapi.sourceforge.net/).
 These features are, therefore, industry strength, standards-compliant and well-supported independently of the Tawny-OWL developers.
-A longer [getting started](docs/getting-started.md) document is available which describes these features further.

 OWL is a W3C standard ontology representation language; an ontology is a fully computable set of statements, describing the things and their relationships.